tisanelabs/tisanedocs/tisane_embedded.md

 ## Getting Started

-Tisane Embedded Library allows seamless integration of the Tisane functionality in desktop applications, eliminating the need to connect to a remote server.
+Tisane Embedded Library allows seamless integration of the Tisane functionality in desktop and server applications, eliminating the need to connect to a remote server.
 The two principal components of the package are the runtime library and the set of language models.
 The library runs on POSIX C/C++ and uses RocksDB to store its language models, making it natively cross-platform on OSes that support POSIX.

 <p align="center">